Temps and termites are on the rise. Schedule your free inspection today.

 What do flies eat and drink?

 Understanding what flies eat is one way to prevent a fly infestation.
-In general, flies are attracted to organic decaying material.
-The most common flies home and business owners have issues with are house fliesfruit fliesblow/bottle flies
+What attract flies?
+Flies are attracted to organic decaying material.
+The most common flies home and business owners have issues with are house flies, fruit flies, blow/bottle flies.

-If you’ve spotted flies in your home and need help eradicating them, contact Ehrlich Pest Control at 800-837-5520 or fill the online form here.
+If you’ve spotted flies in your home and need help eradicating them, contact Ehrlich Pest Control at 800-837-5520 or contact us.

 Feeding habits of flies

 Adult flies feed and harvest their larvae on organic decaying material.
-This includes, fruit, vegetables, meat, animal, plant secretions and human feces.
+This includes fruit, vegetables, meat, animal, plant secretions and animal feces.
 Both male and female flies suck nectar from flowers as well.

 What do house flies eat?